-- 1. Technically Competent Alumni will be considered to be technically competent, well prepared leaders in their professions as well as non-work related endeavors. - 2.
-A Problem Solver and Designer with Communication and Team Skills Graduates will provide valuable service to their community, professional organizations and the University through their creative problem solving ability and their strong communication and team skills. - 3.
-Professionally Obligated Alumni will demonstrate professional responsibility and lifelong learning as evidenced by advanced degrees, professional registration, certificates and other personal and professional development activities.
+- 1. A Technically Competent Problem Solver Alumni will be technically competent, with the ability to implement creative problem solving toward their professions as well as non-work related endeavors to produce solutions that meet specified needs with consideration of public health, safety, and welfare, as well as global, cultural, social, environmental, and economic factors. - 2.
+An Effective Communicator with Collaborative Experience and Leadership Ability -Graduates will provide valuable service and leadership to their community, professional organizations and Trine University through their strong communication and productive teamwork skills. - 3.
+Professionally Obligated Alumni will demonstrate ethical and professional responsibility and the ability to acquire and apply new knowledge as evidence by advanced elective projects, advanced degrees, professional registration, certificates and other personal and professional development activities.